-- 6.7.
-In the event that there are reasonable grounds to believe a crew member's health and safety are endangered, or that the crew member has been subjected to any forced labour practices, such as having been denied access to potable water, adequate food, toilets, rest, medical attention, or restriction of movement has been assaulted, intimidated, threatened, harassed, or there are indicators of forced labor such that their health or safety is endangered and the crew member indicates to the CCM to which the fishing vessel is flagged that they wish for the crew member to be removed from the fishing vessel, the CCM to which the fishing vessel is flagged shall ensure that the operator of the fishing vessel: - immediately takes action to preserve the safety of the crew member and mitigate and resolve the situation on board; - immediately notifies the flag CCM's designated authorities of the situation, including the status and location of the crew member, as soon as possible; - c) facilitates the safe disembarkation of the crew member in a manner and place, as agreed by the flag CCM and crew member, including that facilitates access to any needed medical treatment at the expense of the employer operator; and - d) cooperates fully in any and all official investigations into the incident. - 7-8.
-[In the event that there are reasonable grounds to believe that a crew member has been assaulted, intimidated, threatened, harassed, or there are indicators of forced labor but neither the crew member [nor the crew provider] wishes that the crew member be removed from the fishing vessel, the CCM to which the fishing vessel is flagged shall ensure that the operator of the fishing vessel: - a) immediately takes action to preserve the safety of the crew member and mitigate and resolve the situation on board as soon as possible; - b) immediately notifies the flag CCM and the flag CCM of the crew provider of the
+- 6-7.
+In the event that there are reasonable grounds to believe a crew member's health and safety are endangered, or that the crew member has been subjected to any forced labour practices, such as having been denied access to potable water, adequate food, toilets, rest, medical attention, or restriction of movement, the CCM to which the fishing vessel is flagged shall ensure that the operator of the fishing vessel: - a) immediately takes action to preserve the safety of the crew member and mitigate and resolve the situation on board; - b) immediately notifies the flag CCM's designated authorities of the situation, including the status and location of the crew member, as soon as possible; - facilitates the safe disembarkation of the crew member in a manner and place, as agreed by the flag CCM and crew member, including access to any needed medical treatment at the expense of the operator; and - d) cooperates fully in any and all official investigations into the incident. - 7-8.
+If any of the events in paragraphs 3 7 occur, port CCMs, shall facilitate entry of the fishing vessel to allow disembarkation of the crew member to the extent possible under national law and, assist in any investigations if so requested by the flag CCM [including by providing access to all crew members remaining on the vessel]